 DNA biometrics has potential applications in immigration and border control, where accurate identification is essential.
 It is highly accurate and can provide a means of identifying individuals who may not have identification documents or who may be using fraudulent ones.
 This technology may also be used in identifying missing persons and mass disaster victims.

-The future of DNA biometrics holds promise for advancements in personalized medicine, precision agriculture, and enhanced security measures.
-As technology evolves, DNA biometrics may become more accessible and cost-effective, leading to broader adoption in various industries.
+The future of DNA biometrics holds promise for advancements in personalized medicine, forensic investigations, and enhanced security measures.
+As technology evolves, it may become more accessible and cost-effective, leading to broader adoption in various industries.
 Furthermore, advancements in DNA sequencing technologies may enable rapid, on-the-spot DNA analysis for identification and verification purposes.